Iconica-Development/training_firebase_basics/_slides/2 Authentication/01-intro.md

 ### Other sign in providers
 - Lots of sign in providers available
 - Need extra configuration for each provider
-- On pub.dev there are packages for some providers or a own implementation can be realized
+- On pub.dev there are packages for some providers or an own implementation can be realized

 - When social sign is used, Apple requires you to implement Apple's own sign in process